 Education - the Schools of the Area

 Links will become active as the signs and corresponding webpages are published.
-Watch this space and follow our Facebook page for updates!
+Watch this space and follow our Facebook Group for updates!

 Halcombe was named after Arthur William Follett Halcombe, Residents Agent to the Colonist and Emigrants Aid Corporation.
 In 1863 he married Edith Stanway Swainson a woman who took pioneer life in her stride becoming an established artist, farmer, nurse, mother and community leader.